-Several days ago, we shared the video below of this amazing Darth Vader fire pit / log burner, and it went viral.
+Several days ago, we shared the video below of this fantastic Darth Vader fire pit or log burner, and it went viral.
 We received a lot of comments and questions on where to buy it or how to made it, and we have good news for you, we found the tutorial for this Darth Vader fire pit.
-The tutorial was made by user doddieszoomer at Instructables.
+The tutorial was created by user doddieszoomer at Instructables.
 You can access the tutorial here.
-You will find below the main steps to make it.
+You will find the main steps to make it below.

 Step 1: Find a gas bottle

 You need to make this fire pit an empty gas bottle.
-You should carefully remove the tap and fill it with water to remove any leftover gas.
-Be very careful when working with a gas bottle as it could cause serious injury and even death.
+You should carefully remove the tap and fill it with water to extract any leftover gas.
+Be very careful when working with a gas bottle as it could cause severe injury and even death.

 Step 2: Draw your design

 Now it’s the part where you should draw the Darth Vader head on your gas bottle.

 You can use an old iron to do the details of the mask (back and front).